EthanLipnik/OpenSesame/README.md

 It syncs with iCloud and encrypts your data to make sure only **you** get access.
 No more required subscriptions, no more ram hogs, *and no more electron versions.*

+## Why use OpenSesame

+Now more than ever, what was previously amazing native apps have become slow and big web apps.
+Big apps take more control away from the user and push subscriptions and other payment models without much reason.
+OpenSesame aims to fix that by giving a free and open source password manager that is native and performant.
+Still get all the great features of other password managers without all the baggage.

 ## Features

 - iCloud Syncing